-A well-structured speech is one that flows in organically and accentuates the storytelling.
+A well-structured speech flows organically and accentuates the storytelling.
 It forms the backbone of your speech, giving the audience reasons to remain invested.

 In the body of your speech, you need to elaborate on the central theme by stating relevant examples or experiences.
 You can mention notable incidents or turning points that led you to be the way you are.

-Anecdotes infuse your speech with greater meaning and emphasize on the point you’re trying to make.
+Anecdotes infuse your speech with greater meaning and emphasize the point you’re trying to make.

 Let your personality show

-Regardless of whether you choose to memorize the entire speech or make bullet points for better recall, it’s important to add a touch of ‘you’ in the speech.
+Regardless of whether you choose to memorize the entire speech or make bullet points for better recall, it’s essential to add a touch of ‘you’ in the speech.

 Let your personality show through your writing and speech delivery.
 For instance, don’t try to be extra funny or sound like an intellectual only to impress.